-Should Council resolve to proceed with the Notice of Intention to Declare a Special Rate and Charge for the Centre a consultation process is undertaken in accordance with Section 223 of the Local Government Act 1989.
-This requires a minimum notification period of 28 days and the provision of the formal Notice of Intention to Declare a Special Rate and Charge to all properties proposed to be liable to pay the Special Rate and Charge.
+Should Council now resolve to proceed with the Notice of Intention to Declare a Special Rate and Charge for the Clayton Activity Centre as per this report, a consultation process will be undertaken in accordance with Section 223 of the Local Government Act 1989.
+This requires a minimum notification period of 28 days and the provision of the formal Notice of Intention to Declare a Special Charge to all properties proposed to be liable to pay the Special Charge.
 Property owners and occupiers in the Scheme area can make a submission to Council for consideration under Section 223 of the Act following publication of the public notice.